Information for term Teach In Chile

 The 10-month Teach in Chile program can take you to a range of places.
-You might live in the capital city, Santiago; the interior town of Melipilla; the port city, Valparaíso; or the resort town, Viña del Mar; or the southern coastal city of Concepcion.
+You might live in the capital city, Santiago; the interior town of Melipilla; the port city, Valparaíso; the coastal town, Viña del Mar; or the southern coastal city of Concepcion.
 The location and what you’ll find there might surprise you, but, with CIEE, there are things you can count on.
-You’ll grow professionally.
+You’ll grow professionally as a University professor.
 Your Spanish will improve as you work with fellow faculty members and students.
 Beyond the classroom, the beauty of the Chilean countryside and its distinctive, diverse culture will enrich your time abroad!

 - Job placement